MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service.
 It authenticates and authorizes users based on roles that integrate with our application.
 Azure AD provides the application with the following abilities.

-- **Authentication and authorization:** The application needed to authenticate and authorize call center users.
+- **Authentication and authorization:** The application needed to authenticate and authorize call center employees.
-- **Scalable:** We wanted a proven solution that could scale to support larger scenarios and millions of users.
+- **Scalable:** We wanted a proven solution that could scale to support larger scenarios.
-- **User-identity control:** We didn’t want users to choose their identity solution or create their own accounts.
+- **User-identity control:** We wanted the call center employee to use their existing enterprise identity.
-- **Self-service password reset (SSPR):** We wanted users to manage their own passwords.
-- **Support authorization protocols:** We needed to support OpenID Connect and OAuth 2.0.
+- **Support authorization protocols:** We needed to support OAuth 2.0 for managed identities and OpenID Connect for future B2C support.

 #### Database